 #31 Updated by Laurie Hurson 4 months ago

 I created clones using the template and all looks good.

 For the template listing in the creation portal, the dimensions of conference template screenshot seem a bit off.
 I have attached another screenshot- this one might be better?
 If it's not too much trouble can we update the image?

 And I know I previously said both links (view template and browse) could be at the top.
 Again, if not too much trouble, for consistency can we shift the "browse" link to under the text paragraph description?

-#35 Updated by Laurie Hurson about 1 month ago
+#35 Updated by Laurie Hurson 4 months ago

 Dropping a few links here for blog post about conference template:

 Conference showcase page: https://commons.gc.cuny.edu/conferences-on-the-commons/